Native American Bank

 The Native American Bancorporation Co.

-The Native American Bancorporation serves as the holding company for Native American Bank, N.A. and is a Community Development Institution (CDI) whose purpose is to promote economic development in areas that are underserved by traditional financial institutions.
+The Native American Bancorporation serves as the holding company for Native American Bank, N.A. and is a Community Development Institution (CDI) whose purpose is to promote economic development in areas that are under-resourced by traditional financial institutions.

 Native American Bank, N.A

 Chartered as a national community development focused bank, Native American Bank is also a certified Community Development Financial Institution (CDFI).
-We are committed to being a self-sustaining CDFI and are the only national American Indian owned community development bank in the country.
+We are committed to being a self-sustaining CDFI and are the first national American Indian owned community development bank in the country.
 Native American Bank supports the communities that we service and we received an “outstanding” on the most recent Community Reinvestment Act (CRA) exam.

 To be the trusted Native-owned national bank committed to meeting your financial needs, as well as the financial needs of your business and your nation.